“An old-fashioned fairy tale of curses, magic and selflessness,

 After reading my kids these fairy tales, I started making up some of my own.
 These grew into two books about a land called Valmar where a boy and a girl discover just how beautiful and dreadful life can be.
 If you or your kids love to dream about dragons, riddles, sea serpents, trolls, secret tunnels, and particularly brave children, read on.
 I hope you have as much fun reading the books as I had writing them.

 Oh, and a third book in the series is in the works.
-Look for Valmar and the Last Gholgor Fall 2014.
+Look for Monsters of the North Fall 2014.

 Coming in November: The final Installment of the Heroes of Valmar Trilogy.
 Here is a sneak peek of the prologue!